1221303400/TT4L_G01_PF_Assignment/README.md

     - NOTE: The default settings are 5x9 Map Board, 3 Zombies, & Alvee the Alien.
 7) Once user press '1', there will be the game map.
 You may press 'H' to view the lists of inputs.
 8) To move the alien press:
-    '^' to move up
+    '^' to move up,
-    'v' to move down
+    'v' to move down,
-    '<' to move left
+    '<' to move left,
     '>' to move right.
 9) To switch the arrows press 'A'.
     - Enter the x-coordinates first